 As for the opposite — OmniFocus events in your calendar application — if you’re syncing OmniFocus via WebDAV or Omni Sync Server, you can set up a calendar subscription in the Calendars app, which will give you the next two weeks’ worth of due items.

 In OmniFocus 2 for Mac, after syncing with your server at least once you can enable this feature from the Notifications tab in the Preferences window.
-Just enable the Publish due items as calendar alarms setting with the preference of your choice, then press the Subscribe button once it activates.
+Enable the Publish due items as calendar alarms setting with the preference of your choice, then press the Subscribe button once it activates.
 The Calendar app will open, and the Calendar URL for a new calendar subscription will be pre-populated.
 Click Subscribe to confirm, and you can then alter the remaining settings for this subscription (like color and Auto-Refresh interval) as you please.

 In OmniFocus 2 for iOS, drag down from near the top of the OmniFocus home screen to reveal the secret bar (on iPhone), or drag down on the home sidebar (iPad and iPhone Plus) to reveal the secret bar.
 Tap Settings, then in the Calendar Integration tap Calendar Alarms.
 Switch this setting ON.
 Tap Synchronize Now (if applicable), and then Subscribe in Calendar.
 Enter your sync credentials when prompted, and tap Subscribe to finally confirm.